Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Discussion

 \subsection{Recurring Design Choices}

 Reading the six subsystem analyses together reveals three cross-cutting design commitments that recur across otherwise independent components.

 \paragraph{Graduated layering over monolithic mechanisms.} Safety, context management, and extensibility all use graduated stacks of independent mechanisms rather than single integrated solutions.
-The permission architecture layers seven stages from tool pre-filtering through deny-first rules, permission modes, the auto-mode classifier, shell sandboxing, non-restoration on resume, and hook interception.
+The permission architecture layers the seven independent stages enumerated in \Cref{sec:arch:safety-preview}: tool pre-filtering, deny-first rule evaluation, permission-mode constraints, the auto-mode classifier, shell sandboxing, non-restoration of session permissions on resume, and hook interception.
 Context management layers five compaction stages, lazy-loaded CLAUDE.md files, deferred tool schemas, and summary-only subagent returns.
 Extensibility layers four mechanisms (MCP servers, plugins, skills, and hooks) at different context costs (\Cref{sec:ext}).
 In each case, the design trades simplicity and debuggability for defense in depth, accepting that the interaction between layers can produce emergent behaviors difficult to predict from any single configuration.
+The OpenClaw and Hermes Agent contrasts in \Cref{sec:compare} show that graduated layering recurs across systems with very different deployment contexts, suggesting that the layering pattern reflects the shared design questions rather than Claude Code-specific implementation choices.

-\paragraph{Append-only designs that favor auditability over query power.} Session transcripts are append-only JSONL files with read-time chain patching; permissions are not restored across session boundaries; context compaction applies read-time projections over a full history rather than destructive edits.
+\paragraph{Append-only designs that favor auditability over query power.} Session transcripts are append-only JSONL files with read-time chain patching.
+Permissions are not restored across session boundaries.
+Context compaction applies read-time projections over a full history rather than destructive edits.
 This commitment recurs because it preserves the ability to resume, fork, and audit sessions without modifying previously written state.
 The cost is that richer structured queries (``show me all tool calls that modified file X across sessions'') require post-hoc reconstruction rather than direct lookup.

 \paragraph{Model judgment within a deterministic harness.} Across all subsystems, the architecture trusts the model's judgment within a rich deterministic harness rather than constraining its choices.
 The estimated 1.6\% decision-logic ratio captures this quantitatively: the harness creates conditions (tool routing, permission enforcement, context assembly, recovery logic) under which the model can decide well.
 Hierarchical permissions preserve safety invariants across agent boundaries, and \func{assembleToolPool} merges built-in and MCP tools into a single unified interface, but the model retains full latitude over which tools to invoke and in what order.
 The trade-off is that good local decisions can produce poor global outcomes when bounded context prevents global awareness, as the empirical predictions of \Cref{sec:discuss:empirical} document.